The ornate gothic archway at the Wall Street entrance of the Law School.

 Non-Profit Organizations

-• Apply beginning November 15 for most competitive organizations like ACLU, Lawyers’ Committee for Civil Rights Under Law, Civil Rights Corps, Constitutional Accountability Center
+• For 1L summer jobs, apply beginning November 1 for the most competitive organizations like the ACLU, the Lawyers’ Committee for Civil Rights Under Law, the Civil Rights Corps, and the Constitutional Accountability Center.
+Apply January-March for others.

 Judiciary